 Numerous planning and design resources exist to help local agencies find appropriate solutions to completing gap closure projects.
-A summary of some of the most relevant documents is shown below.
+Some of the most relevant documents are listed below.

 Chapter 1000: Bikeway Planning and Design, Caltrans Highway Design Manual (2001)

 Guide for the Development of Bicycle Facilities, AASHTO (2004)